 Common Placement Exams Available at PHSC

 Minimum cut-off scores have been established by Florida Administrative Code 6A-10.0315.
 Any student falling below these minimum scores will be advised of developmental education options and shall be allowed to enroll in the developmental education option of their choice.
-Students should begin developmental instruction based on the placement test results prior to completing 12 credits.
-However, students may continue enrollment in degree-related coursework provided they maintain continuous enrollment in developmental education for each subsequent semester until coursework requirements are completed and students demonstrate satisfactory performance in degree-related coursework.
+Students, unless exempt (see below), should begin developmental instruction based on the placement test results prior to completing 12 credits.
+Students may continue enrollment in degree-related coursework provided they maintain continuous enrollment in developmental education for each subsequent semester until coursework requirements are completed and students demonstrate satisfactory performance in degree-related coursework.
 However, dual enrollment students must meet the college-ready cut scores on all three subtests to retain eligibility beyond 12 credit hours.

 The Student Testing and Placement Chart, a reference for course placement, identifies the minimum cut-off scores for college-level placement based on PERT, ACCUPLACER, SAT, ACT, and additional test scores approved by the Florida Department of Education.
 The chart also identifies the placement requirements for advanced mathematics coursework.
-Placement scores and acceptable exams periodically change
+Placement scores and acceptable exams periodically change.

 The following students are not required to take the common placement test and are not required to enroll in developmental education instruction.

-1. Students who entered 9th grade in a Florida public school in the 2003-2004 school year, or any year thereafter, and earned a Florida standard public high school diploma.
+- Students who entered the 9th grade in a Florida public school in 2003-2004 school year, or any year thereafter, and earned a Florida standard high school diploma.

 An exempt student may opt to take the common placement test and enroll in developmental education instruction.

-The College will accept PERT, ACCUPLACER, SAT, and ACT test scores, provided that they are no more than two years old from the date taken, and will place students accordingly.
+The College will accept PERT, ACCUPLACER, SAT, ACT, and other approved common placement test scores, provided that they are no more than two years old from the date taken and will place students accordingly.
 Official test scores should be submitted to Admissions and Student Records.

 Students are permitted to retake the PERT and ACCUPLACER one time (a total of two active attempts) after 24 hours.
 Scores are valid for two years.
-An assistant dean of student affairs or the director of career and testing services may approve a request for a third attempt based upon documentation of extenuating circumstances.
+An assistant dean of student affairs or the director of testing services may approve a request for a third attempt based on documentation of extenuating circumstances.